opencog/atomspace/opencog/opencl/Design.md

       Using the selected recipient, wait on cl::Event }
 ```
+Caveat: the above is already an oversimplification of the OpenCL
+interfaces, because a `cl::Conext` is not created out of thin air, but
+requires a vector of `cl::Device` in it's ctor.
+And devices need
+`cl::Platform`.
+Lets ignore these additional complexities, for the
+moment.

-So this is more complex than open/close/read/write.
-There are three
+The above API is more complex than open/close/read/write.
+There are
-choices:
+three choices:
 * Codify the above as "sufficiently generic", claiming that e.g. CUDA
   would also fit into this model.
 * Recognize the above as a cascade of opens(), each requiring the prior